orianapresacan/Rehabilitation/README.md

 This repository contains the code and resources for a stroke rehabilitation monitoring bracelet.
 The bracelet, equipped with the Nicla Sense ME Arduino board, captures and transmits hand activity data of stroke survivors.
 This data is then visualized in a web app, enabling doctors to monitor patient progress remotely in real-time.

 # Contents
-* ArduinoCode/: Arduino sketches for the Nicla Sense ME board.
+* Arduino/: Arduino sketch for the Nicla Sense ME board and the library of our trained model.
 * WebApp/: Source code for the web application used by healthcare professionals.
+* MobileApplication/: Source code for the mobile application used by patients.

 # Features
 * Real-Time Data Transmission: Using BLE, the bracelet transmits hand activity data to a mobile app, which then uploads it to a cloud service.